parkerjbeard/golfdaddy-brain-mono/RENDER_DEPLOYMENT.md

 ## Deploy or Migrate

 1. In Render, delete/disable the previous `brain-api` and `brain-frontend` services.
-2. Use the updated `render.yaml` (single service `brain`).
+2. Use the updated `render.yaml` (single service `brain`, PR previews enabled).
 Create a new Web Service from this repo, or click "Blueprints" and apply.
 3. Ensure your env group `brain-secrets` contains at least:
    - `DATABASE_URL` (Supabase Postgres connection string)
    - `SUPABASE_URL`